-For direct one-on-one digital communication with your customers, there is no method more reliable than email.
+There is no method more reliable for direct one-on-one digital communication with your customers than email.
 Worldwide, more than 3 billion people use email.
 In inbound marketing, email is a medium that we often use to deliver content.

 By convincing a visitor to share their email address with you, you have the ability to continually market your services to that person in the coming weeks and months.

-Another reason why email marketing is so integral to long-term inbound strategies is that it ends itself well to automation.
+Another reason why email marketing is so integral to long-term inbound strategies is that it lends itself well to automation.

 Effective Dental Marketing Strategies

 At RiseFuel, we’ve worked with many dental practices and healthcare providers to improve their digital marketing strategies and deliver a consistent, reliable stream of new patients.